-So where should you start when selecting the best hotels for business travelers at your destination?
+So where should you start when selecting the best hotels for business travellers for your destination?

-By following these steps to booking a business trip, you can make the process quick and simple – without compromising any essential factors.
+By following these steps to book a business trip, you can make the process simple and quick, without compromising any essential factors.

-- Identify and understand the priorities of the trip – be it visiting clients, exchanging knowledge, or visiting a convention or a local office, the purpose of the trip can greatly influence the factors involved in selecting the ideal business travel hotel.
+- Identify and understand the priorities of the trip – be it visiting clients, exchanging knowledge, visiting a convention or local office, the purpose of the trip can greatly influence factors involved in selecting the ideal business travel hotel.

-- Apply filters while searching to narrow the search according to travel policy and level of flexibility needed.
+- Apply filters while searching to narrow the search according to travel policy and needed level of flexibility.

 - Choose based on top factors and amenities for corporate travel.
-Learn what these are below.
+Find out what these are below.

-What do business travelers look for when choosing a hotel?
+What do business travellers look for when choosing a hotel?

 1. Location, location, location

-The key factor in choosing business trip accommodations remains location and proximity to the areas the business trip is centered around.
+The key factor in choosing business trip accommodation remains location and proximity to the areas the business trip is centred around.
 A convenient location means much more than being close to the airport or downtown.

-Whether you need to take clients out for a business dinner or want to explore the best of your destination in your downtime, choosing the right neighborhood for your base is key.
+Whether you need to take clients out for a business dinner or want to explore the best of your destination in your downtime, choosing the right neighbourhood for your base is key.

-Booking.com for Business allows you to filter hotels and properties within a certain distance of specific areas, zip codes, and even landmarks.
+Booking.com for Business allows you to filter hotels and properties within a certain distance of specific areas, postal codes and even landmarks.
 You can also book based on public transportation, not only on proximity.

 2. Breakfast to start the day off right

 With meetings ahead, you and your team will want to start the day right.
-The best hotels for business travelers offer a healthy, delicious breakfast to make you feel ready to tackle challenges head-on.
+The best hotels for business travellers offer a healthy delicious breakfast to make you feel ready to tackle challenges head-on.

-With Booking.com for Business, you can filter to search for hotel chains where breakfast is included in your rates.
+You can filter with Booking.com for Business to search for hotel chains where breakfast is included in your rates.

 3. Health is wealth – healthy dining options

-Given that airports are packed with tempting fast and easy options and business dinners are often indulgent, opting for business hotels that provide healthy options is a great idea.
-Check the restaurants and cafes in the area too, since business travelers often dine outside of their accommodation.
+Given that airports are packed with tempting fast and easy options, and business dinners are often indulgent, opting for business hotels that provide healthy options is a bright idea.
+Check the restaurants and cafes in the area too as business travellers often dine out of their accommodation.

 4. Hustle for that muscle

-More and more people see physical and mental wellbeing as a priority in their lives and want to maintain their daily routine when traveling for business.
-Working out and taking care of their bodies can be imperative for some people’s mental and physical wellbeing.
+More and more people see physical and mental wellbeing as a priority in their lives and they want to be able to maintain their daily routine when travelling for business.
+Working out and taking care of your body can be imperative for some people’s mental and physical wellbeing.
 It even boosts productivity, something essential for corporate travel.

 Business accommodations with a focus on providing quality fitness equipment and wellness spaces is high in priority.
-Hotels near the business center are often in busier city areas that might not allow for the best night of sleep.
+Hotels near the business centre are often near busier city areas that might not allow for the best night of sleep.

-It can therefore be useful to choose a business hotel in a quieter neighborhood, or with windows not facing the streets, to ensure you’re well rested for a productive day of work.
+It can therefore be very worthwhile to choose a business hotel in a quieter neighbourhood or with windows not facing the streets to ensure you are well rested for a productive day of work.

 There’s nothing more frustrating than your connection dropping in the middle of a conference call.
-While most hotels include Wifi in the room rate, there are still some that require you to pay extra for high-speed connection.
+While most hotels will include Wi-Fi in the rate of the room, there are still some hotels that require you to pay extra for high-speed connection.

-Whether you’re catching up on emails after meeting a client, attending a convention, or rushing between meetings, you’ll want to be able to get online without hassle.
+Whether you are catching up on emails after meeting a client or attending a convention, or rushing between meetings, you’ll want to be able to get online without hassle.

 Look for a business hotel that offers high-speed internet with no extra cost.
-If you need to dial in from your accommodation, it’s worth checking in advance whether there’s an adequate workspace allocated for you to do so.
+If you need to dial in from your accommodation, it’s worth checking in advance whether there is an adequate workspace allocated for you to do so.

-A productive business hotel might be equipped with a well-lit desk that’s comfortable and has plenty of power outlets and great Wifi.
+A productive business hotel might be equipped with a well-lit desk that is comfortable and has ample power outlets and great Wi-Fi.

-Nowadays, more and more business travelers opt for unique experiences in boutique hotels over the more “traditional” business hotels.
-The benefits of more unique experiences include less crowding, a cultural flair, personalized touches, a diverse range of services, and more value for money.
+Nowadays, more and more business travellers opt for unique experiences in boutique hotels over the more “traditional” business hotels.
+The benefits of more unique experiences include less crowding, a cultural touch, personalised touches, a diverse range of services and generally more value for money.

 This is also where technology enters the game.
-Many business travelers want to stay at hotels where they can use an app to check in and out.
-Most hotels now offer technology and automation that streamline the guest experience from start to finish, which is becoming an expectation for most corporate travelers.
+Many business travellers want to stay at hotels where they can use an app to check in and check out.
+Most hotels are now offering technology and automation that streamlines the guest experience from start to finish, now becoming the expected norm of most corporate travellers.

-New technology and automation can help during booking, too.
-No matter who does the actual booking, preset preferences tied to a loyalty number can ensure that travelers have the type of experience they want.
+New technology and automation can help at booking, too.
+No matter who does the actual booking, preset preferences tied to a loyalty number can ensure that travellers have the type of experience they want.

 8. Relax and unwind

-After a full day of meetings and work, you want to arrive somewhere to relax and prepare for a new working day.
+After a full day of meetings and working, you want to arrive somewhere to relax and prepare for a new working day.

-The need for rest and relaxation could be met by finding a quiet, comfortable room with a good-sized bed and quality bedding.
-A communal area is an added bonus to help everyone unwind over a drink at the end of each day.
+The restful relaxing need of a business hotel could be met by finding a quiet, comfortable room with a nicely sized bed with quality bedding.
+A communal area for a drink is an added bonus to help everyone unwind at the end of each day.